chuihinwai/ngx-zone-scheduler/README.md

 ## Alternative Usage ##

-You may also choose to inject `ZoneScheduler` directly into your components, and call `observeOn` from the consumer rather than the producer.
+You may also choose to inject `ZoneScheduler` directly into your components, and pipe to `observeOn` from the consumer rather than the producer.
 This approach is less encapsulated, though, and has an increased surface area for maintenance and testing.

 It's also possible to construct `ZoneScheduler` without `ZoneSchedulerModule`.
 You can simply pass an instance of `NgZone` to the `ZoneScheduler` constructor. `ZoneSchedulerModule` simply registers a provider for `ZoneScheduler` dependency injection.